correlaid-paris/projects/README.md

 # Topics of the projects
-From 2019 we work to on projects on the following topics.
-We are working with different associations and communities on:
+Currently we are working on projects on the following topics with different associations and communities on:
 1. Analysis of health data
 2. Analysis of mobility data
 3. Analysis of patients data